Integral representation of functions on the circle: Introduction

-In this article we are interested which other functions \(f\colon S^1\to \R\) admit an integral representation as in \eqref{eq:we-want}.
+In this article, we are interested in the natural question which other functions \(f\colon S^1\to \R\) admit an integral representation as in \eqref{eq:we-want}.
 To answer this question it turns out to be beneficial to work within the more general framework of signed measures.

 \begin{definition} A function \(f\colon S^1\to \R\) is \textit{representable by a signed measure} if there exists a signed Borel measure \(\lambda\) on \(S^1\) such that

 for all \(x\in S^1\). \end{definition}